phalcon-orphanage/docs/en/reference/views.rst

 Stand-Alone Component
 ---------------------
-All components of the framework can be used individually by being loose coupled to each other.Phalcon_View is not the exception, the following shows how to use it stand alone:
+All components of the framework can be used individually by being loose coupled to each other.
+Phalcon_View is not the exception, the following shows how to use it stand alone:

 .. code-block:: php